-For the periods ended December 31, 1997, 1998 and 1999, no single customer accounted for more than 10% of the Company's sales.
-As of December 31, 1999, one customer represented 12% of trade receivables (December 31, 1997 and 1998 - no customer represented more than 10% of trade receivables).
+For the periods ended December 31, 1997 and 1998 and September 30, 1998 and 1999, no single customer accounted for more than 10% of the Company's sales and no customer represented more than 10% of trade receivables.
 The Company does not require collateral to support credit sales.
 Allowances are maintained for potential credit losses.